phanhuutoan/udacity-devops-capstone/README.md

  2. Running everything up using: `kubectl apply -f k8s/local`
  3. Change your /etc/host file to point local-capstone.com to 127.0.0.1
- 4. After running the project success fully you can run kubectl get pods to check if there are 2 deployemnts todo-be and todo-fe
+ 4. After running the project success fully you can run kubectl get pods to check if there are 2 deployments todo-be and todo-fe, you also need to update env file of todo-fe for proper domain (local-capstone.com) or whatever you setup.
  5. Go to local-capstone.com and enjoy the result

 #### 2.4 Deploy to EKS